 6. Throw a party - Surface positive feedback from retrospectives, and make sure to celebrate improved flow of value through the organization.

-If you are looking for the training of Lean Portfolio Management, then you have come to the right place.
+Searching For The Training Of Lean Portfolio Management?If you are looking for the training of Lean Portfolio Management, then you have come to the right place.
 We have a team of experts who will help you understand the concept and how it can help you in your business.

 Our team of experts will teach you the fundamentals of portfolio management, which is a great way to increase productivity and improve your efficiency.